ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 Clinical Excellence) have produced guidelines that offer helpful information

-about what types of therapy are appropriate for certain types of disorder.
+about what types of approach are appropriate for certain types of worries.

 See www.nice.org.uk